-The project's space-time twin intelligent platform and safeguard system sub-project does not involve construction activities.
-The impact on air quality during the construction period mainly comes from the dust generated by the installation of smart light poles and fiber optic cable laying, as well as the dust and organic waste gas generated by the indoor decoration of the Arithmetic Center, the Transportation and Management Center, and the Intelligent Industry Incubation Platform.
+The project's software systems do not involve construction activities.
+The impact on air quality during the construction period mainly comes from the dust generated by the installation of smart light poles and fiber optic cable laying, as well as the dust and organic waste gas generated by the indoor decoration of the data center, the Operations Center, and the Intelligent Industry Incubation Platform.
 This project does not involve large-scale earth excavation, and the dust mainly comes from the installation of smart light poles, the demolition of the original light poles and other poles, as well as the earth excavation and road transportation of materials and equipment during the laying of fiber optic cables.
 This project includes laying 54.3 kilometers of fiber optic cable, mainly in the form of leasing subway bridges and communication pipelines, fiber optic cable laying only 2.4 kilometers of pipeline excavation, the impact is small.
-Intelligent light pole foundation construction stage, excavation operations will be in the light pole pit and a certain area around the dust impact, usually centered on the pit, within a radius of 3-5 meters dust is more concentrated, lasts about 1 week.
+ISmart light pole foundation construction stage, excavation operations will be in the light pole pit and a certain area around the dust impact, usually centered on the pit, within a radius of 3-5 meters dust is more concentrated, lasts about 1 week.

-The interior decoration of the Computing Center, Operational Management Center, and Incubation Platform will produce dust when cutting wood and ceramics.
+The interior decoration of the data center, Operational Management Center, and Incubation Platform will produce dust when cutting wood and ceramics.
 Commonly used decoration materials like cement and other powdery building materials are transported in sealed bags, preventing spillage and minimizing environmental impact.